oflynned/neurobranch.relic/README.md

 SOLID was not a thing we understood

 Two codebases in two different languages when we could have just stuck with webdev until there was a reason for an app.
-Perhaps a sign of the times?
-Apps were all the hype
+Perhaps it was a sign of the times?
+Apps were all the hype and web was less interesting.

 Didn't create a design system or take time to create actual mockups first